Chandler Owen: Biography

 Owen was born in Warrenton, North Carolina, in 1889.
 He graduated from Virginia Union University in 1913.
 Later, while studying economics at Columbia University in 1916, he joined the Socialist Party of America.
 He began a lifelong friendship with A. Philip Randolph and together they followed the lead of radical activist Hubert Harrison.
 They soon became known in Harlem as "Lenin" (Owen) and "Trotsky" (Randolph).
 The two started a journal in 1917, called The Messenger, which published leading literary and political writers.
 Soon after, while Owen was running for the New York State Assembly, he and Randolph were jailed, where they were mocked and treated cruelly for their Socialist affiliations.

+Founding of The Messenger

+See main article The Messenger (magazine).

+The Messenger made a name for itself during WWI as the nation's leading African-American magazine and would be voice of the New Negro.
+Owen and Randolph, publishers of The Messenger, became Socialist Party members in the late 1916, calling for anti-racist working class solidarity on the streets of Harlem.
+Published in 1917, The Messenger was not just a journal, it also served as the heart of Harlem's socialist community and served as a platform for black intellectuals such as Wilfred A. Domingo, Wallace Thurman, and George Frazier Miller.
+Randolph and Owen welcomed the arrival of "The New Negros" whose goal was to wage a tireless battle against radical discrimination and working class exploration.
+U.S. attorney described The Messenger's radicalism as "The most able and the most dangerous of all the negro publications."
+Three veterans who played a role in the production of The Messenger and its orientation were Victor Daly, William N. Colson, and George S. Schuyler.